-0 , 0 , 0 1 07 1 Weight or value of raw materials, products, etc. purchased in FY2020 multiplied by emissions factor.
-For emissions intensity, we used ei- FY2013 supplementary commuting expenses multiplied by emissions factor. ther (1) LCI Database IEDA version 2.3 (AIST Research Institute of Category 8: Lease assets are minor and have been excluded from calculations.
-Group; Japan Environmental Management Association for In or (2) Emissions Intensity Database for Calculation of Organiz Greenhouse Gas Emissions, etc. Throughout the Supply Cha 3.1) (Ministry of the Environment), depending on the item beit culated.
-For items produced at some of our plants, we calc raw materials usage based on production volumes.
-Items the Science for Safety and Sustainability's Advanced LCA Research Group; Japan Environmental Management Association for Industry) or (2) Emissions Intensity Database for Calculation of Organizations' Greenhouse Gas Emissions, etc. Throughout the Supply Chain (Ver.
-Category 9: Target scope: AICA Kogyo Co., Ltd. Non-consolidated Shipped ton-kg of FY2013 logistics (transport, stevedoring, storage) for delivery of sold products to final consumer, for which AICA Kogyo Co., Ltd. was the shipper. culated.
+Category 1: Target scope: Group in Japan Weight or value of raw materials, products, etc. purchased in FY2020 multiplied by emissions factor.
+For emissions intensity, we used ei- ther (1) LCI Database IEDA version 2.3 (AIST Research Institute of Science for Safety and Sustainability's Advanced LCA Research Group; Japan Environmental Management Association for Industry) or (2) Emissions Intensity Database for Calculation of Organizations' Greenhouse Gas Emissions, etc. Throughout the Supply Chain (Ver.
+3.1) (Ministry of the Environment), depending on the item being cal- culated.
 For items produced at some of our plants, we calculated raw materials usage based on production volumes.
-Items that are Category 10: Identified as relevant, but emissions have not been calculated due to the difficulties of calculating emissions for the individual processes of our many and diverse products. purchased in very small quantities have been excluded from the cal- culations, but these calculations cover around 90% of all purchased Category 11: There are no greenhouse gas emissions in the use of our products. raw materials either on a weight or value basis.
-Category 12: Target scope: Group in Japan Category 2: Calculated by multiplying weight of products sold in FY2013 by emissions factor allocated for each product category.
-For some products that include volatile substances, product weight excluding the weight Category 3: Target scope: Group in Japan of those volatile substances was substituted for calculation purpos- es.
-Purchased power and fuel volumes in FY2020 multiplied by the emissions factor at time of purchase in LCI Database IDEA Version 2.3.
-Category 13: Category 4: Target scope: AICA Kogyo Co., Ltd. Non-consolidated Calculated based on shipped ton-kg of FY2013 logistics (transport, Category 14: No applicable businesses. steveo stevedoring, storage) in which AICA Kogyo Co., Ltd. was the shipper Category 15: Some company funds are invested, but the percentage of our share- Category 5: Target scope: Group in Japan Industrial waste emission volumes in FY2020 multiplied by emissions factor. holdings in each investee company is slight and has an extremely low impact on business activities, so this category has been excluded from calculations.
-Category 6: Target scope: AICA Kogyo Co., Ltd. Non-consolidated FY2013 travel expenses multiplied by emissions factor.
+Items that are purchased in very small quantities have been excluded from the cal- culations, but these calculations cover around 90% of all purchased raw materials either on a weight or value basis.
+Category 2: Target scope: AICA Kogyo Co., Ltd. Non-consolidated Amount of capital investment in FY2013 multiplied by emissions fac- tor.
+Category 3: Target scope: Group in Japan Purchased power and fuel volumes in FY2020 multiplied by the emis- sions factor at time of purchase in LCI Database IDEA Version 2.3.
+Category 4: Target scope: AICA Kogyo Co., Ltd. Non-consolidated Calculated based on shipped ton-kg of FY2013 logistics (transport, stevedoring, storage) in which AICA Kogyo Co., Ltd. was the shipper Category 5: Target scope: Group in Japan Industrial waste emission volumes in FY2020 multiplied by emissions factor.
+Category 6: Target scope: AICA Kogyo Co., Ltd. Non-consolidated

+FY2013 travel expenses multiplied by emissions factor.